 Wildlife habitats and species in the vicinity of the projects are reflective of current project operations.
 Having been shaped by long-term operation of the projects, these habitats exist because of, and are maintained by, operation of the projects.
 At the Glen Ferris Project, Hawks Nest Hydro proposes to maintain the existing run-of-river mode of operation.
-At the Hawks Nest Project, while Hawks Nest Hydro proposes to maintain the run-of-river mode of operation, the existing 100-cfs minimum flow, and the existing ramping rates, it also proposes increased flow releases in the bypassed reach in the form of increased seasonal minimum flows when river flow to the project exceeds 1,700 cfs and a recreation flow release provided annually during the Memorial Day 3-day weekend.
+At the Hawks Nest Project, while Hawks Nest Hydro proposes to maintain the run-of-river mode of operation, the existing 100-cfs minimum flow, and the existing ramping rates, it also proposes increased flow releases in the bypassed reach in the form of increased seasonal minimum flows when river flow to the project exceeds 1,700 cfs and recreation flow releases on nine weekend days in March, June, July, and August.
 Interior, AW, and WVPRO, also propose higher minimum flows and scheduled recreation flows for the Hawks Nest Project bypassed reach.